Getting Started with Quality Matters

 Share What You Know About QM

 Show the QM Overview slideshow video to colleagues and stakeholders and consider scheduling an in-person or virtual QM Overview.
-For those considering QM for K-12, a free overview is offered periodically — all you have to do is register.
+For those considering QM for K-12, a free overview is offered periodically — contact the K-12 Program Director for more information.
 You can also order Rubric brochures to provide a tangible example of a QM Rubric Standard and make sure everyone understands that QM is about quality course design, not delivery or faculty performance.

 Subscribe to our YouTube channel, share videos from QM Members about using QM and watch conference presentations.